digitalbricklayer/techteapotcom/content/posts/a-new-dawn.md

 2. Host using one of the cloud providers like Microsoft Azure or Amazon AWS.
 Microsoft have a great [document explaining how to host a static site on Microsoft Azure](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website).
 Amazon have a pretty [good document too](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html);
 3. Use a dedicated static file host like [Netlify](https://www.netlify.com/) or [Github Pages](https://pages.github.com/).

-The first two options are quite complex because you need to set up a CI/CD pipeline to produce compile your static site and then deploy it.
+The first two options are quite complex because you need to set up a CI/CD pipeline to compile your static site and then deploy the result.
 Not by any means impossible but it does introduce a number of moving parts.

 Option three is my happy place of static hosting.
 It really does not get any easier than this.
 The dedicated static hosting providers have set up the CI / CD pipeline for you, you just point them at your git repo and they will build it for you.
 And the best thing?
 Netlify has a [free tier](https://www.netlify.com/pricing/) (which I'm currently using) and Github Pages is also free so long as your site has an open licence.